You can generate a RhoConnect app with RhoStudio or with the

 -p, [--port=N] # Use port (default: 9292) -r, [--redis=REDIS] # Redis server settings: (default: localhost:6379) -P, [--push-server=PUSH_SERVER] # Push server settings (default: http://someappname@localhost:8675/) -t, [--api-token=API_TOKEN] # API token (default: my-rhoconnect-token) -f, [--config=CONFIG] # /path/to/rhoconnect/settings.yml file -l, [--licenseflie=LICENSEFLIE] # /path/to/license.key file

-Open a new console window (since the redis server is running in the previous console window).
-Then change directories to your rhoconnect application and start the application.
+Open a new console window (since the redis server is running in the previous console window) or dtach the current running redis instance with Ctrl+\.
+Then start your rhoconnect application. :::term $ rhoconnect start

 You can also start RhoConnect in a directory that does not contain a RhoConnect source adapter application.
 This is useful for RhoConnect plugin developers, who do not write a RhoConnect source adapter application: they can start a RhoConnect server from an empty directory.